Mundal1994/EmbeddedSystems-ShapeTheWorld/README.md

 The course is split into 2 parts:

       Embedded Systems - Shape The World: Microcontroller Input/Output
-      - Introduction to the world of embedded systems with a focus on microcontroller input/output in this hands-on, lab-based course.

       Embedded Systems - Shape The World: Multi-Threaded Interfacing
-      - Build real-world embedded solutions using a bottom-up approach from simple to complex in this hands-on, lab-based course.

 Assignments are made in the IDE ‘ARM Keil uVision’.
 Assignments consisted of a simulator and working with a TM4C123 Tiva LaunchPAD from Texas Instruments and additional lab kit